 Slip and Fall

-When someone is injured on the property of another, and is injured by way of falling down or tripping, they can bring a lawsuit based on negligence of the property owner if they can prove the ownerís negligence.
-The property owner is liable, or legally responsible, if their negligence or recklessness led to the accident.
+The best New Orleans slip and fall lawyers will tell you that when someone is injured on the property of another, and is injured by way of falling down or tripping, they can bring a lawsuit based on negligence of the property owner if they can prove the owner's negligence.
+Louisiana's slip and fall attorneys know that the property owner is liable, or legally responsible, if their negligence or recklessness led to the accident.

 The plaintiff, or the injured person bringing the lawsuit, has the burden of pleading and must show facts that, if true, would grant the plaintiff relief in the form of damages.
 If the facts could grant the injured party relief, they then have the burden of persuasion, meaning they must convince the jury.
 In a slip and fall case, the plaintiff must show how the defendant didn't meet their standard of care and thus was negligent.